xiexq007/T2D-REO/README.md

 ## How

 #### Datasets
-- Three divergent bulk pancreatic islet expression profiles (GSE76894, GSE164416, GSE54279).
+- Three divergent bulk pancreatic islets expression profiles (GSE76894, GSE164416, GSE54279).
 #### Method
 1. The overlapped reverse REOs were identified from three islets traning data subsets.
 2.  **MIC, ANOVA, and mRMR** were applied to get the rankings of overlapped REOs.